-NOTE: It is not necessary to revise the POC every 60 days unless there is a change in the recipient's medical condition requiring the need for additional Skilled Nursing services or the recipient requests a change.
+NOTE: It is not necessary to revise the POC every 60 days unless there is a change in the beneficiary's medical condition requiring the need for additional Skilled Nursing services or the beneficiary requests a change.

-- Changes in the Individual Nursing Service Plan must be approved by the primary care physician and reflect the physician's orders for the Skilled Nursing service. - Ensure the Individual Nursing Service Plan is current and available in the recipient's home at all times. - Follow all NOW requirements, minimum standards for home health agencies and state and federal rules and regulations for licensed home health agencies and nursing care. - Comply with OCDD standards for payment, Medical Assistance Program Integrity Law (MAPIL), HIPAA, ADA and licensing requirements.
+- 14. Changes in the Individual Nursing Service Plan must be approved by the primary care physician and reflect the physician's orders for the skilled nursing service; - 15.
+Ensure the Individual Nursing Service Plan is current and available in the beneficiary's home at all times; - 16.
+Follow all NOW requirements, minimum standards for home health agencies and state and federal rules and regulations for licensed home health agencies and nursing care; and - 17.
+Comply with OCDD standards for payment, Medical Assistance Program Integrity Law (MAPIL), HIPAA, ADA, and licensing requirements.